Skin cancer is an alarmingly common problem in New Zealand and we have one of the highest skin cancer rates in the world.

-You cannot expect to make the diagnosis yourself so we recommend you book an appointment with Dr Martin Denby and Dr John Barrett who have a special interest in skin cancer.
-They will perform a full body skin check and if you have a BCC or SCC they can arrange for a biopsy and full excision.
+You cannot expect to make the diagnosis yourself so we recommend you book an appointment.
+We will perform a full body skin check and if you have a BCC or SCC we can arrange for a biopsy and full excision.

 Palm Clinic is an Affiliated Provider to Southern Cross Health Society for skin cancer treatment, skin biopsies, and skin cancer surgery.
 Medical necessity criteria apply.